 - Win their trust through KOLs

 You have to know that in order to promote your products, one of the best ways to attract consumers and increase your sales is to partner with a KOL (Key Opinion Leader).
 As a matter of fact, Chinese consumers will be more likely to trust a KOL than an advertisement.
-That’s why doing partnerships with KOLs is a good strategy to gain visibility on the market and win Chinese’s trust.
+That’s why doing partnerships with KOLs is a good strategy to gain visibility on the market and win Chinese trust.

 - Create your community on social networks

 Having an official account on social networks is mandatory when implementing your brand in China!
-Be careful, foreign app such as Facebook, Twitter, Instagram, Pinterest etc are not available in China.
+Be careful, foreign app such as Facebook, Twitter, Instagram, Pinterest, etc are not available in China.
 You will have to use Chinese social media to promote your products and your company.

-The most popular platforms to sell your skincare products
+The most popular platforms to sell your skincare products in China are:

 Tmall is the most popular e-commerce website in China.
 Launched in 2008 by the giant Alibaba, Tmall is mainly focused on big companies.
 The process is long and fastidious, and the fees can be considered too expensive for smaller companies.
 Tmall requires its merchant to have high-quality products, as well as an online reputation in China before applying.